Waiver Programs

 CADI Waiver

-For individuals with disabilities who need assistance to live in the community
+Community Access for Disability Inclusion (CADI) is designed for adults 18 and older with disabilities who need assistance to live in the community.

-Adults 18+ with disabilities who need community-based services
+Adults 18+ with disabilities who need community-based services and meet institutional level of care requirements.

-Services Covered:
+Services Covered

 Developmental Disabilities (DD) Waiver

-Services Covered:
+Services Covered

-Day programs
+• Day programs and services

-Specialized services
+• Specialized services and therapies

 Brain Injury (BI) Waiver

-Individuals with traumatic or acquired brain injuries
+Individuals with documented traumatic or acquired brain injuries sustained after age 18.

-Services Covered:
+Services Covered

-Cognitive rehabilitation
+• Cognitive rehabilitation therapy

-Behavioral support
+• Behavioral support services

-Day programs
+• Day programs and therapies

 Community Alternative Care (CAC) Waiver

-Services Covered:
+Services Covered

-Medical equipment
+• Medical equipment and supplies

 Eligibility and Application Process